 Moonlight Buttress: The other end of the rope.

-Goals create motivation, page motivation leads to goals.
+Goals create motivation, motivation leads to goals.
 It's cyclical.
 Without one, it's hard to have the other.
 I don't know how many times I've heard people say "that's my dream climb."
 Dreams are for the thinkers, goals are for the doers.
 I've learned that once my dreams become my goals, they quickly become my accomplishments.
 Sometimes it's hard to make the mental conversion, but when I do I always end up with a smile on my face and memories for a lifetime.
 Years ago, after starting to free longer and harder routes, I thought up a progression of routes.
 They increase in difficulty and length in a logical progression.
 The Rostrum, Astroman, Original Route on Rainbow Wall, Romantic Warrior, Moonlight Buttress, Half Dome, and Freerider.
 I've spent a lot of time training for this progression of routes.
 Having the list prevents me from thinking "Freerider is my dream climb."
 Instead I think about how I will accomplish the next goal in the progression.
 Every year I try to think up the next big goal, typically a specific climb.
 I'll read about it, building psych, print out pictures or a topo to put up at my desk at work, anything that will keep me focused on my new goal.
 Last year, after training extremely hard and becoming wicked fit I suddenly had Moonlight Buttress on my radar as the next route in the progression.
 I trained endurance, strength, and cardio.
 I lined up a strong partner and set a date, and then I accidentally sliced my finger open the week before we were supposed to go.
 It was the back of my finger, but when talking about 1000' of finger cracks that's a rather large problem.
 The plan got shelved and the temperatures dropped and days became short.

 Last winter, I was insanely busy with "life."
 I was still training hard, but I wasn't able to fit many huge weekends of climbing in.
 Well, that all changed in March, and I finally had a month of weekends to train like a mad man.
 I started running more consistently, punching out longer harder weekend trips getting in as many hard pitches in a day as possible, and doing everything I could to get my goal back in line.
 I had Easter weekend to make an attempt before I became busy again for essentially the rest of the summer.